 If you are experiencing any of the above symptoms, please call the appointment line to speak to your primary care provider.
 If you are a service member, please follow your sick call procedures.
 If it is outside clinic hours, TRICARE beneficiaries can seek healthcare at any local urgent care clinic.
 If you feel your symptoms are life-threatening, please go to your nearest emergency room.

 CALLING THE APPOINTMENT LINE:

 TRICARE beneficiaries can call the appointment line at 915-742-2273, option 1, and request a telephone conference or virtual appointment with their primary care provider.
-A Primary care provider will assess your symptoms and provide you with a referral to be tested at any of our two testing sites.
+A primary care provider will assess your symptoms and provide you with further guidance on testing procedures.
+There are no walk-in testing services at our outlying clinics.

 While you wait for your appointment, in case you are positive, it is critical that you isolate yourself, so you don’t spread the virus.
 This includes isolating from your Family in your household.
 Please refrain from going to any appointments or pick up of any prescriptions until you receive your results.
 If you must go out, wear a mask and maintain six feet of social distance from others.

 TRICARE beneficiaries can call the Nurse Advice Line at 1-800-TRICARE (874-2273) — Option 1, to be triaged over the phone.
 The Nurse Advice Line is available to all TRICARE beneficiaries in the U.S. except those enrolled in the US Family Health Plan.

 If you are an active duty Family member, retiree, or retiree Family member, you don’t need a referral to get care at any TRICARE authorized urgent care center or network provider.
 Active duty service members must call the Nurse Advice Line at 1-800-TRICARE to receive a referral for urgent care options.

 COVID-19 TEST RESULTS: